Forecaster/RailcraftCalculatorFuel/README.md

 "Display name" is what is shown in the fuel selection list, it may contain spaces.

 "id" is used internally and cannot contain spaces.
+Has to be unique.

 "state" can be either S for solid or L for fluid/liquid.
 It is used for filtering.